 In my not-so-copious free time over the last month, I’ve thought a fair amount about this blog post and its trenchant criticism of the MA in international development at SIPA, much of which I share.
 Of course, there were plenty of things I enjoyed about my time at SAIS, chief among which were writing my independent study on post-conflict reconciliation in Burundi, the many insightful lectures I attended both on- and off-campus, and the company of my classmates.
 Nearly all of my individual courses also proved valuable, taught by knowledgeable professors or practitioners and covering a wide range of development-related topics.
 However, the metanarrative of “how development happens” which these courses created is troubling to me on some levels.

 A bit of background here.
 I studied international development in undergrad as well, at Dartmouth’s geography department, which (among the human geographers) largely espouses a critical geography approach.
 I didn’t come away from this with anything like a canonical understanding of what development was or how it worked, but I did come away firmly convinced that context and history matter deeply, that my own understanding of the world is incredibly partial, that power relations are inescapable, that humility and a willingness to continually learn from as many sources as possible are the primary tools that ought to be wielded by the Westerner fortunate enough to participate in this whole development enterprise.
-(This is where the view on my Positionality page comes from.)
 The two years I spent in Africa after undergrad only convinced me of the depth of my own ignorance on matters development-related, and of the fallacy of assuming that poverty somehow stripped people of agency, or neutralized questions of internal politics.

-That said, my geography courses did tend to pass over the types of structural questions addressed by political science and economics, and when I was applying for graduate school, I chose SAIS in hopes of remedying this deficiency in my education.
+That said, my geography courses did tend to pass over the types of structural questions addressed by political science and economics, and when I was applying for graduate school, I chose SAIS in hopes of remedying this.
 There were some ways in which this certainly succeeded.
 I appreciated my courses in microeconomics and monetary theory, and was definitely intrigued by the insights of my political science courses on democratization, corruption, and African politics.
-(They never went quite as much into questions of conflict and state-building as I hoped they would, though.)
 My introduction to development course also provided a useful overview of growth theory, and contemporary views on “bringing the state back in” to the development process.
 There were absolutely elements of SAIS academics that I am grateful for.

 This doesn’t obviate my concern that many other aspects of one’s SAIS education prepare one for working in the development industry, rather than trying to understand the political and historical contexts in which one’s actions occur and work in humility and partnership towards a development-oriented end.
 We’re taught about the evolution of Western thought on development; we’re never taught about what life was like for ordinary people in the days of import-substitution industrialization, or during the reign of the Washington Consensus.
 We’re taught about the myriad policy failings of African governments, and the proliferation of NGOs in response; we’re never told to consider taking African politics seriously.
 Discussion of conflict is completely relegated to the Conflict Studies department, even though civil war has been the biggest menace to development in many African states.
 National and sub-national histories are entirely absent, as is any nod to the importance of local languages.